They were aviation pioneers who fought discrimination at home and the enemy abroad.

 Of the 25,000 women who applied for pilot school, only 1,900 were accepted.
 Dybbro was one of them.

 She was one of the few who passed the training and spent 1944 as a WASP flying for the Army Air Force.
 During that time, she piloted many planes, including the B-26 Marauder and the Boeing B-17 Flying Fortress, while stationed at Nellis Air Force Base, near Las Vegas, Nev.

 She recalled times when she flew a B-17 bomber, hauling targets for practice shooting.

 “The fighter pilot had to play along and attack us,” Dybbro said.
 “There was this one pilot who sat on my wing … every day, every time I went out there he waved at me and flirted with me in the air.

 “And you know what happened?” she said.
 “I married him.”

-Looking back, the 94-year-old Dybrro, who lives in the Olympia area today, was proud of being a part of women’s military history.
+Looking back, the 94-year-old Dybbro, who lives in the Olympia area today, was proud of being a part of women’s military history.
 Fascinated by aviation pioneers like Amelia Earhart before her, Dybbro and other women would became pioneers, too.

 “I was lucky to be at the right age at the right time,” she said of her experience.
 “If (women) want to do something, then go out and just do it.”

-The event was sponsored by the Green Tails Aviation Club, with support from the Green River College Foundation, Office of Diversity, Equity, and Inclusion, Alaskan Airlines, Western Region Tuskegee Airmen, Inc. and the Civil Air Patrol.
+The event was sponsored by the Green Tails Aviation Club, with support from the Green River College Foundation, Office of Diversity, Equity, and Inclusion, Alaska Airlines, Western Region Tuskegee Airmen, Inc. and the Civil Air Patrol.